Bird Ecology Research at Schoodic Institute

 Citizen scientists assist with three long-term monitoring efforts:

-- Sea Watch records tens of thousands of loons, grebes, cormorants, gannets, ducks, geese, gulls, terns and other water birds that pass Schoodic Point.
+- Sea Watch records tens of thousands of loons, grebes, cormorants, gannets, ducks, geese, gulls, terns and other water birds that pass Schoodic Point each autumn.

 - Hawk Watch, over its 25-year history, has documented 13 species of birds of prey flying over Cadillac Mountain, with an average annual total of 2,950 birds.

-- Songbird Watch monitors thousands of songbirds, including warblers, vireos, and flycatchers at Frazer Point.
+- Songbird Watch monitors thousands of songbirds, including warblers, vireos, and flycatchers at Frazer Point in spring.

 Bird Tours, Workshops, & Field Trips